-Government is executed through a Governor appointed by the Crown, an Executive Council which has the general control and direction of government, and a House of Assembly.
+Government is executed through a Governor appointed by the Crown, an Executive Council led by the Premier which has the general control and direction of government, and a House of Assembly.

 The Governor has reserved powers in respect of legislation, and is responsible for external affairs, offshore finance, defence and internal security (including the police force) and aspects of the public service.

 Anguilla has built a reputation as a beautiful, safe, exclusive and high-end tourism destination.
 Tourism is the mainstay of the economy, although construction and financial services have also played roles in Anguilla’s development.

 The international financial services industry has steadily grown over the last decade.
 The Financial Services Commission, the island’s regulatory body, was established as an independent, self-funded statutory authority in 2004 and oversees all Anguilla’s international financial services activities.

 Anguilla was assessed by the OECD Peer Review Group in 2011 and was successful in proceeding to Phase II of the assessment programme.